bloomberg/bde-tools/README.md

 `bde_verify` is a static analysis tool that verifies that source code adheres to the
 [BDE coding standards](https://github.com/bloomberg/bde/wiki/Introduction-to-BDE-Coding-Standards).
-It is built within the clang C++ compiler tool system, and therefore has access to proper syntax and type information about the program it is examining, unlike text-based scanning tools.

-For detailed usage information, please see the [bde_verify wiki](http://github.com/bloomberg/bde-tools/wiki/bde_verify).
+`bde_verify` has been moved to its [own repository](https://github.com/bloomberg/bde_verify).

 #License

-The BDE tools repository is distributed under a simple MIT-style license; see the LICENSE file at the top of the source tree for more information.
+The BDE tools repository is distributed under the Apache License (version 2.0);
+see the LICENSE file at the top of the source tree for more information.

 #Question, Comments and Feedback